kartoza/docker-qgis-server/README.md

     -p 8081:80 -d -t kartoza/qgis-server
 ```

-Replace with an absolute path on your filesystem.
-That folder should contain
+Replace ``<path_to_local_qgis_project_folder>`` with an absolute path on your
-the .qgs project files you want to publish and all the data should be relative
+filesystem.
+That folder should contain the .qgs project files you want to
-to the project files and within the mounted volume.
-See
+publish and all the data should be relative to the project files and within the
-https://github.com/kartoza/maps.kartoza.com for an example of a project layout
+mounted volume.
+See https://github.com/kartoza/maps.kartoza.com for an example
-that we use to power http://maps.kartoza.com
+of a project layout that we use to power http://maps.kartoza.com

 Also consider looking at https://github.com/kartoza/docker-qgis-orchestration